From the Editors

 And so a slightly different question emerges: in what ways is this situation stable or unstable?

-As a student trained in anthropology and human geography, I’m mostly interested in the social, cultural, political, and structural aspects of the economy, and less in statistical or strictly economic accounts.
-In my dissertation project on new town development in the West Bank I explore the current push towards privatization and state building, and the ways that politics is being inscribed into social space in the West Bank in a dialectical relationship with the changes in physical space that are brought about by new capital and investment, and to ideas about space and life within it.
+As a student trained in anthropology and human geography, I’m interested in the social, cultural, political, and structural aspects of the economy, and less in statistical or strictly economic accounts.
+In my dissertation project on new town development in the West Bank I explore the current push towards privatization and state building, and the ways that politics is being inscribed into social space in the West Bank in a dialectical relationship to the changes in physical space that are brought about by new capital and investment, and to ideas about space and life within it.

 The accounts at the beginning of the piece mostly fall short of the target.
 Social life, economics, and politics are all inextricably linked, and one can’t be understood in isolation from the others.
-And even though there is a lot of West Bank immigration to Ramallah, the bubble is better understood not by comparison to other West Bank towns or to ideas of resistance, but to the structural relationships of the whole West Bank to Israel and Israeli ambitions, and to Israeli settler colonial imperatives to control the West Bank with as little effort as possible.
+And even though there is a lot of West Bank immigration to Ramallah, the bubble is better understood not by comparison to other West Bank towns or to ideas of resistance, but to the structural relationships of the whole West Bank to Israel and Israeli ambitions, and to Israeli imperatives to control the West Bank with as little labor and effort as possible.

 In turn, all this bubble talk, and the narrow focus on Ramallah, tends to obscure the ways that the West Bank, and the West Bank economy, is being held in suspension by political and social processes taking place beyond it, by making it “open” in a broader context of closure, and by obscuring this fact with “bubble” language that focuses on the former rather than the latter.